Android Senior UX Engineer MAY '16 – CURRENT

 From idea to product, I solve UX issues at the intersection of design and engineering.
-User Experience (UX) Prototypers are the synthesis of design and development.
-I take Google’s most innovative product concepts and bring them to life in an effort to push the boundaries of user interface design.
-As a UX Engineer, I use both design and engineering chops to develop the next generation of products.
-Daily, I partner with Engeerings, Researchers and Designers to define and deliver new features, test new concepts and assist with final implementation.
+I find and further Google’s most innovative product concepts and bring them to life with design and engineering chops.
+I partner with engineers, researchers and designers to define, refine and deliver new products and exciting features.

 Full Stack & Prototype Engineer JANUARY '14 – APRIL '16

 As a member of Samsung Research America’s Think Tank Team (TTT), I was responsible for researching and bringing novel technolgoies to life.
 At TTT, I worked from the PCB to the application layer developing hardware, firmware, software and machine learning.

 Digitally Controlled Power Supply